Thousands of coal workers march in Berlin in protest against climate tax

 “We expect everything to be taken off the table, which could mean the end of brown coal production and power,” Michael Vassiliadis, head of the IG BCE coal union, told protesters.

-Meanwhile, 6,000 environmental campaigners formed a human chain over 7 kilometers long at an open cast mine owned by RWE in Garzweiler, western Germany to protest against environmental damage caused by brown coal.
+Meanwhile, 6,000 environmental campaigners formed a human chain over 7 kilometres long at an open cast mine owned by RWE in Garzweiler, western Germany to protest against environmental damage caused by brown coal.

-A poll for conservation group WWF and civil movement Campact published on Saturday found that 73 percent of those surveyed were in favor of restricting production at the oldest brown coal power stations to help achieve the climate goals.
+A poll for conservation group WWF and civil movement Campact published on Saturday found that 73 percent of those surveyed were in favour of restricting production at the oldest brown coal power stations to help achieve the climate goals.
+(Reporting by Caroline Copley and Reuters TV; editing by Jane Baird)